Rendiere/spotify-manager/readme.md

 # Spotify Playlist Manager

-_Automatically move liked songs from Discover weekly, to a specified playlist_
+_Automatically add liked songs from Discover weekly to a specified playlist_

+This work was inspired by Zach Johnson's [blog post](https://www.zachjohnsondev.com/posts/managing-spotify-library/), where he did something similar, just a tad fancier.

 ## Setup